-Environmental monitoring program is in place, typical sampling areas, organisms being assessed, frequency of testing, procedures for out of specification results are identified and verified.
-An environmental swabbing monitoring programme on Listeria is implemented (seen for 2020 and 2021).
-Listeria and Salmonella swabs are taken on critical places (e.g. "zweep machine (whipping machine), liver cool unit, spray tunnel) places decided on base of risk.
+An environmental monitoring program is in place, typical sampling areas, organisms being assessed, frequency of testing, procedures for out of specification results are identified and verified.
+An environmental swabbing monitoring programme on Listeria is implemented (seen for past year and this year YTD).
+Listeria (in cutting department) and Salmonella swabs are taken on critical places (e.g. "zweep machine (whipping machine), liver cool unit, spray tunnel) places decided on base of risk.